 For some teams, you’ll need additional tools that are specific to your industry.
 If security and privacy are major concerns, establishing a VPN is important.
 There are also tools like LastPass that allow you to share passwords and documents securely.

-Finally, it’s important for you to keep company culture alive even when you’re not physically together at the company.
+Finally, it’s important for you to keep company culture alive even when you’re not physically together at the company office.
 Make time for your team to gather together online and encourage a little levity and fun among the group.
 This is important for remote teams any time of year, but a little bit of kindness and community-building is especially welcome in this current situation.

 About the Sterling Woods Group, LLC